 Problem Sets: Weekly problem sets will be worth 10 points out of 100 total points.
 They will be applied exercises regarding the weekly material.
 The problem sets are a very important component of the course because they give an opportunity for practical applications.
 The problem set will be announced on Blackboard Learn.
-I'm happy to take a look at working drafts of your work.
+I'd be happy to take a look at working drafts of your work.
 If you'd like early feedback, feel free to send me draft versions at least twenty-four hours before the deadline.
-Your problem set must be submitted on Blackboard Learn by Friday at 9:00 am.
+Your problem set must be submitted on Blackboard Learn by Friday at 10:00 PM-a day before class meets.